Thomas-Boutin/TechnoDoggo/clldhno3m000309lcbf6y34fu.md

 Recently we came into a weird issue: random blank screens appeared to the users of our [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
 It happened after a webapp update.

 We started to investigate with the developer tools.
-It showed an issue during the startup: some successful HTPP calls (HTTP 200) contained HTML while the webapp tried loading javascript resources.
+It showed an issue during the startup: some successful HTTP calls (HTTP 200) contained HTML while the webapp tried loading javascript resources.

 We had configured the used Apache [vhost](https://httpd.apache.org/docs/2.2/en/vhosts/examples.html) with a [FallbackResource](https://httpd.apache.org/docs/trunk/en/mod/mod_dir.html#fallbackresource).
 This looked like so :